 Basically PCA is nothing else but a projection of some higher dimensional object into a lower dimension.
 What sounds complicated is really something we encounter every day: when we watch TV we see a 2D-projection of 3D-objects!

-Please watch this instructive youtube video.
+Please watch this instructive video:

 So what we want is not only a projection but a projection which retains as much information as possible.
 A good strategy is to find the longest axis of the object and after that turn the object around this axis so that we again find the second longest axis.